akhan994/agtech_drought_model/README.txt

 ---------------------------------------------------------------------
   - Always run from the top "agtech_drought_model" folder.
   - Always have the env active first:  conda activate drought
-  - If a run errors, copy the full message and send it to Ayesha.
+  - If a run errors, copy the full message and send it to Ayesha OR
+  - use VSCode's AI to help.
+It's built into the editor so it can view
+  - all the files, so it can really help with debugging and fixing things,
+  - especially things like syntax errors.
 =====================================================================